-Ages 8-10 G MS D Year 1, Spring 1 🤇 Challenge the children to listen for who lives out the Shema and the Golden Rule as you read the story aloud a second time using SCM 1 or listen to the story audio.
-If reading, use your voice, expressions, feelings, and body to make the story more lively.
+Challenge the children to listen for the Shema and the Golden Rule and who lives it out as you read it aloud a second time using SCM 1 or the story audio.
+If reading, use your voice, your expressions, feelings, and your body to make the story more lively.
 Vary the tone, speed, and pitch of your voice to indicate changes in mood.

-Reflecting on God's Grace Reflect on God's grace together.
+Reflecting on God's Grace

+Reflect on God's grace together.
 Ask the children where they saw God's grace in this story.
-Engage the children in conversation using the following questions: - How does the story show the Shema, or loving God with all our heart, with all our being, and with all our mind? - What do you think Jesus wanted the man to understand about showing love for God? - How would you answer Jesus if he asked you about being a good neighbor?
+Engage the children in conversation using the following questions:

+- ► How does the story show the Shema, or loving God with all our heart, with all our being, and with all our mind? - What do you think Jesus wanted the man to understand about showing love for God? - ► How would you answer Jesus if he asked you about being a good remaining neighbor?
 How can you be a good neighbor, according to Jesus' story? - What do you think it means to love your neighbor as you love yourself?

-Singing Listen to "God Loves You, and I Love You (Dios te ama y yo te amo)"-SCM 28-and practice the song.
+Listen to "God Loves You, and I Love You (Dios te ama y yo te amo)"-SCM 27-and practice the song.
 Encourage the children to sing the song in English and in Spanish.

 Turn off the candles.

 • For children who struggle with transitions, this may be a good time for an adult helper to come close to one or more children to model and encourage appropriate responses.

-RESPONDING IN GRATITUDE Select activities appropriate for your group and for the time available.
+RESPONDING IN GRATITUDE

+Select activities appropriate for your group and for the time available.